 Gently pull dandelions out

-But no, you can’t just yank at the unwanted sprout and expect that to be enough to remove them.
+But no, you can’t just yank at the unwanted sprout and expect that to be enough to remove dandelions.
 We suggest investing in a dandelion puller.
 Dandelion pullers are special tools that should permit you to reach the taproot and effectively remove dandelions when they’re used correctly.
 Just be sure you’re using it in moist soil.

 Chemical control with natural herbicides